MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-create-asset.md

 - Export your existing asset data to a CSV or Excel workbook and import the data to Common Data Service for use in Dynamics 365 Remote Assist.
 - Set up a data integration project to enable the flow of data between Dynamics 365 Remote Assist and your external data source (which automatically updates asset data).

-This tutorial will go through the steps for the first option.<!--Numbering the options implies that there's an order to them, so I recommend not using "option 1" here. --> If you want to learn more about data integration projects, see [Integrate data into Common Data Service](https://docs.microsoft.com/power-platform/admin/data-integrator).
+This tutorial will go through the steps exporting existing asset data into Common Data Service to use in Dynamics 365 Remote Assist.
+If you want to learn more about data integration projects, see [Integrate data into Common Data Service](https://docs.microsoft.com/power-platform/admin/data-integrator).

 #### Download the template